 Also, deduct from unearned income diversions for people not in the home (for example, child support and alimony payments) and diversions for an ineligible or voluntarily excluded person's needs.
-See Diversion for People Not in the Home and Diversions for the Needs of an Ineligible or Voluntarily Excluded Person, for more information.
+See Diversions for the Needs of an Ineligible or Voluntarily Excluded Person, for more information.